What is the no-fault allowable expense benefit?

 Where the new home is fully titled in the name of the injured person, the courts have, in some circumstances, permitted the insurance company that paid for the home to have a security interest in the property for a reasonable period of time, so the insurer’s investment can be recouped and transferred to another home should the patient need to move in the future.

 In addition to the cost of a residence, accommodation claims may also involve the following issues:

 - whether insurance companies are obligated to pay the ongoing expenses related to homeownership, such as property taxes, homeowners insurance, maintenance expenses, utilities, etc.

 - whether the family members of the injured person residing in the home are obligated to contribute to the expense of constructing and maintaining the residence as a form of “rent” for being able to live there.

 Enforcing the right to the accommodation benefit can be a complicated matter involving the resolution of many issues that can have long-term implications for severely injured people.

 Room And Board Expenses

-In 1993, the Michigan Court of Appeals held in Reed v Citizens Ins Co of America, 198 Mich App 443, that room and board expenses for a severely injured person cared for at home are compensable under section 3107(1)(a) of the No-Fault Act where the “injured person is unable to care for himself and would be institutionalized were a family member not willing to provide home care.”
+In 1993, the Michigan Court of Appeals held that room and board expenses for a severely injured person cared for at home are compensable under section 3107(1)(a) of the No-Fault Act where the “injured person is unable to care for himself and would be institutionalized were a family member not willing to provide home care.”